llpeterson/e2e/rtp.rst

 primary real-time transport protocol in use today, RTP.

 Much of RTP actually derives from protocol functionality that was originally embedded in the application itself.
-When the `vat` application was first developed, it ran over UDP, and the designers figured out which features were needed to handle the real-time nature of voice communication.
+When the ``vat`` application was first developed, it ran over UDP, and the designers figured out which features were needed to handle the real-time nature of voice communication.
 Later, they realized that these features could be useful to many other applications and defined a protocol with those features, which became RTP.
 RTP can run over many lower-layer protocols, but still commonly runs over UDP.
-That leads to the protocol stack shown in [Figure 2](#vat-stack).
+That leads to the protocol stack shown in :ref:`Figure 2 <fig-vat-stack>`.
 Note that we are therefore running a transport protocol over a transport protocol.
 There is no rule against that, and in fact it makes a lot of sense, since UDP provides such a minimal level of functionality, and the basic demultiplexing based on